10 Key Contact Center Metrics and KPIs to Improve Performance

 Formula: AHT = (Total Talk Time + Total Hold Time + Total After Call Work Time) / Total Calls Handled

 Keeping an eye on handle time trends—like the difference between the shortest, longest, and average calls—gives you valuable insights to improve customer service, boost agent productivity, and resolve calls more effectively.
+The goal is to strike the right balance between an ideal AHT and first-call resolution, making sure issues are fully resolved without rushing through the conversation.

 If AHT is too low, it could mean agents are wrapping up calls too quickly and not fully solving the problem.
 On the flip side, a high AHT might point to inefficiencies in your processes or areas where agents need more training.